keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/taskdefinition.md

     [sample-app/version-1](https://github.com/keptn-sandbox/lifecycle-toolkit-examples/blob/main/sample-app/version-1/app-pre-deploy.yaml)
     PodtatoHead example for a more complete example.

-=== "Example 3: functionRef for a Deno script"

-    This example calls another defined task,
-    illustrating how one `KeptnTaskDefinition` can build
-    on top of other `KeptnTaskDefinition`s.
-    In this case, it calls `slack-notification-dev`,
-    passing `parameters` and `secureParameters` to that other task:

-    ```yaml
-    {% include "../../assets/crd/examples/functionref-for-deno-script.yaml" %}
-    ```

-=== "Example 4: ConfigMapRef for a Deno script"

-    This example references a `ConfigMap` by the name of `dev-configmap` that contains the code for the function to be executed.

-    ```yaml
-    {% include "../../assets/crd/examples/configmapref-for-deno-script.yaml" %}
-    ```

-=== "Example 5: ConfigMap for a Deno script"

-    This example illustrates the use of both a `ConfigMapRef` and a `ConfigMap`:

-    ```yaml
-    {% include "../../assets/crd/examples/configmap-for-deno-script.yaml" %}
-    ```

-=== "Example 6: Accessing KEPTN_CONTEXT environment variable in a Deno task"

-    For Tasks triggered as pre- and post- deployment of applications on Kubernetes, Keptn populates an environment variable called `KEPTN_CONTEXT`.
-    As all environment variables, this can be accessed using language specific methods.
-    An example in Deno would be the following:

-    ```javascript
-    let context = Deno.env.get("KEPTN_CONTEXT");
-    ```

-## Examples for a python-runtime runner

-=== "Example 1: inline code for a python-runtime runner"

-    You can embed python code directly in the task definition.
-    This example prints data stored in the parameters map:

-    ```yaml
-    {% include "../../assets/crd/python-inline.yaml" %}
-    ```

 === "Example 2: httpRef for a python-runtime runner"

     You can refer to code stored online.